r-pufky/docs/troubleshooting-pc.md

 This will allow you to test your CPU under load.

-* Ensure your CPU power (4/8 pin power near CPU) is actuall connected
+* Ensure your CPU power (4/8 pin power near CPU) is actually connected
 * Search for and check voltages for your specific CPU.
 Watch these numbers as you do the task that crashes your machine.
 Do they dip?
 Are they low?
 You may need to tweak motherboard BIOS to supply the right amount of power, or replace